gabeferreri71/Module-Challenge-4/README.md

 3. We create a pcomean_beta variable and assign it to pco_beta.rolling(window=60).mean(), followed by the tail function on pcomean_beta.

-4. Exactly like in Portfolio 1, we plot pco_beta with the .plot function and parameters (figsize = (20,15), title = '60-Day Rolling Beta for Paulson & co.Inc.', ylabel = 'Beta').
+4. Exactly like in Portfolio 1, we plot pcomean_beta with the .plot function and parameters (figsize = (20,15), title = '60-Day Rolling Beta for Paulson & co.Inc.', ylabel = 'Beta').

 5. For Questions 1 and 2 answers, please refer to the risk_return_analysis notebook.